 Elise Elise is an 8 year old that loves baking cupcakes and cooking.
 She enjoys art and has a fascination with all animals.
 Her favorites are French Bulldogs, chameleons, and pigs.
 She hopes to own a mini pig someday soon!

-Rosemary Rosie is a 15 year old treated for Hodgkins Lymphoma at Duke Children's Hospital.
+Rosemary At 15 years old treated, Rosie was diagnosed for Hodgkins Lymphoma at Duke Children’s Hospital.
 She lives in NC with her single mom and 2 siblings.
 A grant from JUST TRYAN IT covered one month of mortgage and car payments.
 "All my thanks goes to JTI and your donors.
 If I didn't get

-Bella Bella is 12 years old and lives in Clayton, NC with her mother, sister, and two cats.
+Bella Bella lives in Clayton, NC with her mother, sister, and two cats.
 She has a fun personality and enjoys telling jokes and making people laugh.
 When she grows up, she hopes to become a pastry chef.
-Bella is a member of her school band, and she
+Bella is a member of her school band, and she enjoys playing board games.
+But,

-Zoe Zoe is a very spunky, outgoing, loving, full-of-life and incredibly strong 5 1/2 year old little girl.
+Zoe Zoe is a very spunky, outgoing, loving, full-of-life and incredibly strong little girl.
 She is our only child and on December 23, 2015, 2 days before Christmas, our world was changed forever.
 She was diagnosed with Acute Lymphoblastic Leukemia.
-Zoe is currently undergoing treatment at the Samuelson
+Zoe is currently undergoing treatment at the Samuelson Children’s Hospital at Sinai

 Stephen My family has been bleeding Carolina Blue since my brother joined the football team 6 years ago.
 You could imagine my excitement my senior year when I was recruited to play there as well.
 While I was sitting in the stands for years, watching my brother, I dreamed of running out